How to Get Authority for Trucking

 Cost Of MC Number

-You must pay a one-time fee of $300 for every MC number application.
-Depending on your type of operation, you may need to apply for multiple types of motor carrier authorities.
+You must pay a one-time fee of $300 for each operational class you’re registering for when obtaining an MC number.
+Depending on your type of operation, you may need to apply to multiple types of motor carrier authorities.

 If your trucking authority has been revoked, you must pay $80 to reinstate your active authority.